Menuka5/Spring-Translator/README.md

 Here we Have Used In memory authentication

 **_Users_**
-  - username - bill, password - abc123
+  - username - bill, password - abc
   - username - admin, password - root123
-  - username - dba, password - root123

 **_User privileges_**
   - Every user can use translate
   - USER can't access ADMIN
   - After logout you can't access Translate